sartu01/dhkalign/docs/SECURITY.md

 # Security Policy

 *Last Updated: August 2025*
+**Origin privacy**: backend origin is private; Cloudflare Worker is the only ingress for client traffic.
 See also: **[Privacy Policy](./PRIVACY.md)** for data handling commitments.

 ## 📣 Reporting a Vulnerability